loganmarchione/loganmarchione.com/content/posts/2025/02p2/index.md

 I almost ended up purchasing a Lanner NCA-1510.
 Funny enough, the Lanner NCA-1510A is the OEM of the Netgate SG-5100, according to a few posts ([here](https://forum.netgate.com/post/1040249), [here](https://chaos.social/@JeGr/112512006883278146), [here](https://www.reddit.com/r/PFSENSE/comments/1b8lg3z/comment/kttopfw/), and [here](https://www.reddit.com/r/PFSENSE/comments/93kl91/comment/e4admnm/)).

 I ended up going with the Deciso DEC740, as it was the only one that had ECC memory in such a small footprint and it was easy to purchase as a non-business.
 To me, it's the spritual successor to the APU2 (it's almost the same size, same layout, but updated with modern hardware for modern applications).
+There is some really good information [here](https://wiki.junicast.de/en/junicast/review/opnsense_dec740) and [here](https://web.archive.org/web/20240407173603/https://www.deciso.com/netboard-a10-gen3/) about the DEC740 and its specifications (the second link is an Archive.org link because the URL is currently returning a 404).

 {{< video_figure src="20250202_001.mp4" width="100%" attr="Video from OPNsense" attrlink="https://shop.opnsense.com/product/dec740-opnsense-desktop-security-appliance/" >}}